scrollmapper/bible_databases_deuterocanonical/sources/en/2-hermas/2-hermas.md

 **[11:11]** Should the Spirit of God receive reward, and divine?
 It doth not become a prophet of God so to do.

-**[11:12]** Thus you seethe life of each of these kind of prophets.
+**[11:12]** Thus you see the life of each of these kind of prophets.
 Wherefore prove that man by his life and works, who says that he hath the Holy Spirit.
 And believe the Spirit which comes from God, and has power as such.
 But believe not the earthly and empty spirit, which is from the devil, in whom there is no faith nor virtue.

 **[11:13]** Hear now the similitude which I am about to speak unto thee.
 Take a stone, and throw it up towards heaven; or take a spout of water, and mount it up thitherward; and see if thou canst reach unto heaven.